What Fans Thought of NASCAR’s TV Coverage in 2025

 • NBC: Resumes its anchor role, closing out the season with the final 14 races.
 Includes the Southern 500 and the playoffs.

-This new model divides the season into four distinct chapters, each with its own production team, on-air personalities, and viewer experience.
-For fans, this means constant change, from camera styles and commentary tone to streaming options and on-screen graphics.
+This new model divided the season into four distinct chapters, each with its own production team, personalities, and viewer experience.
+For fans, this meant constant change, from camera styles and commentary tone to streaming options and graphics.
 With such an unprecedented mix of broadcast partners, how NASCAR is presented week-to-week has become a major storyline in its own right.
 Fan opinions on the quality of these broadcasts—what works and what doesn’t—are louder and more important than ever.

 The NASCAR Broadcast Fan Ratings Tracker

-The Daily Downforce will track fan sentiment about the Cup Series broadcasts each week.
-Through social media and your direct feedback, we’ll compile data, highlight standout moments (both good and bad), and analyze what fans are saying.
+The Daily Downforce tracked fan sentiment about the Cup Series broadcasts each week.
+Through social media and your direct feedback, and we compiled data, highlighted some standout moments (both good and bad), and analyzed what fans have been saying.

-• Post a poll on X (formerly Twitter): “How would you rate this weekend’s Cup Series broadcast?”
+• Posted a poll on X (formerly Twitter): “How would you rate this weekend’s Cup Series broadcast?”

-• In the replies, we’ll ask for your thoughts, both praise and criticism.
+• In the replies, we saw your thoughts, both praise and criticism.

-While we didn’t track FOX’s portion of the season in real-time, early fan response to 2025’s broadcast shakeup has been mixed:
+While we didn’t track FOX’s portion of the season in real-time, the fan response to it was mixed:

 FOX’s coverage drew familiar criticism for being “lackluster.”
-Most critics have pointed out the missed on-track action, excessive commercials, lack of booth chemistry, cartoon graphics, etc. Through their 12 races, some of the highlights include receiving praise for the Daytona 500 broadcast, as they delivered “side-by-side only” commercials for the entire event; the same innovation, however, backfired at Talladega, as FOX went to commercial with less than 10 to go, and fans were livid.
+Most critics have pointed out the missed on-track action, excessive commercials, lack of booth chemistry, cartoon graphics, etc. Through their 12 races, some highlights include receiving praise for the Daytona 500 broadcast, where they delivered “side-by-side only” commercials for the entire event.
+However, the same innovation backfired at Talladega, as FOX went to commercial with less than 10 laps to go, and fans were livid.
 It drew the most criticism a broadcaster has seen in a long time.

-Amazon Prime’s debut, on the other hand, earned praise for crisp visuals, fresh commentary, great sound and camera work, and extended pre- and post-race shows, among other things.
+Amazon Prime’s debut, on the other hand, earned praise for its crisp visuals, fresh commentary, great sound and camera work, as well as extended pre- and post-race shows, among other things.
 Still, it raised concerns about accessibility for non-subscribers.
 After their five races, it was deemed “the best TV coverage for NASCAR in decades.”

 TNT debuted with a thrilling race at Atlanta, the track’s second event of the season.
 However, reviews of the broadcast were mixed.
 While some praised the energy of the coverage, others saw it as a clear downgrade from Prime, citing the return of full-screen green-flag commercials, poor audio mixing, and questionable camera angles.
 Despite falling short of Prime’s standard, many fans still considered it an improvement over FOX.